ietf-wg-acme/acme/draft-ietf-acme-acme.md

 accomplished the challenge.

-Once the validation process is complete and the server is satisfied that the client has met its requirements, the server MUST proactively issue the requested certificate and make it available to the client.
+Once the validation process is complete and the server is satisfied that the client has met its requirements, the server will issue the requested certificate and make it available to the client.

 ~~~~~~~~~~
       Application